 Biotechnology Building-2, IIT Madras, Chennai-600036, India

-Email: akankshasingh.2540[@]gmail[.]com
+Email: akankshasingh[dot]2540[@]gmail[dot]com

 Akanksha Singh

 I hold a BS-MS (Dual Degree) in Computer Science and Electrical Engineering from IISER Bhopal.
-My broader research interests lie in Responsible AI, spanning fairness evaluation and debiasing, model editing and unlearning, deepfake detection across audio, vision, and multimodal media, multilingual and low-resource learning, and explainability.
+My broader research interests lie in Responsible AI, spanning fairness and debiasing, model editing and unlearning, deepfake detection across audio, vision, and multimodal media, multilingual and low-resource learning, and explainability.

 The proliferation of deepfakes an AI-generated content has led to a surge in media forgeries and misinformation, necessitating robust detection systems.
 However, current datasets lack diversity across modalities, languages, and real-world scenarios.
 To address this gap, we present ILLUSION (Integration of Life-Like Unique Synthetic Identities and Objects from Neural Networks), a large-scale, multi-modal deepfake dataset comprising 1.3 million samples spanning audio-visual forgeries, 26 languages, challenging noisy environments, and various manipulation protocols.
 Generated using 28 state-of-the-art generative techniques, ILLUSION includes faceswaps, audio spoofing, synchronized audio-video manipulations, and synthetic media while ensuring a balanced representation of gender and skin tone for unbiased evaluation.
 Using Jaccard Index and UpSet plot analysis, we demonstrate ILLUSION’s distinctiveness and minimal overlap with existing datasets, emphasizing its novel generative coverage.
 We benchmarked image, audio, video, and multi-modal detection models, revealing key challenges such as performance degradation in multilingual and multi-modal contexts, vulnerability to real-world distortions, and limited generalization to zero-day attacks.
 By bridging synthetic and real-world complexities, ILLUSION provides a challenging yet essential platform for advancing deepfake detection research.
 The dataset is publicly available at https://www.iab-rubric.org/illusion-database.

-Apr 2025
+Nov 2025